venumadhav496/CMOS-Design-/Day 4/Overview.md

 # Simualtion

 1. We will be varying the width of PMOS to see the Noise margin and how the values are effected.
+Wn= 0.36u and Wp is varied from 0.42 to 1.68 and we will simulate the NMH and NML for these values.

 # Observation